zot/libp2p-websocket/README.md

 license that can be found in the LICENSE file.

 # /ws/control
-Allow browser to control the relay with JSON over a websocket when the connection closes, clean up all of the child connections.
+Allow browser to control the relay over a websocket using a very simple binary protocol.
+When the connection closes, clean up all of the child connections.
 In this websocket connection, the client and server exchange these commands messages, with the first byte of each message identifying the command.